18 Common Diseases Your Fish May Have (And How to Cure Them)

 14. Lice

 Your fish can get external parasites such as lice.
-These small parasites can attach to the skin and suck blood, causing the animal to become anemic.
+Fish lice are small parasites that can attach to the skin and suck blood, causing the fish to become anemic.

 Symptoms of Lice